Compass Reference

 What it actually means

-A form of psychological manipulation in which an abuser causes their victim to question their own memory, perception, and sanity.
+A form of psychological manipulation in which someone causes another person to question their own memory, perception, and sense of reality.
 The term comes from the 1944 film Gaslight.
-Clinical gaslighting involves persistent, intentional distortion of reality to make the victim doubt themselves.
+Gaslighting involves persistent, intentional distortion of reality — making the target doubt their own experience.

 What it doesn't mean